redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.q.md

 /// type=MS, answer=[1,4]

-Which of the followng tags will the text `Nesting` from the code above can be enclosed in?
+Which of the followng tags will the text `Nesting` from the code above be enclosed in?

 - `<h1>`